LUMII-AILab/nlp-pipe/README.md

-# NLP-PIPE - Latvian NLP Pipeline as a Service
+# NLP-PIPE: Latvian NLP Pipeline as a Service

 ## Publications